intel/sawr/sawr_master/INSTALL.md

 As of this writing the instructions for modifying GRUB to boot the UP kernel by default are missing a few things.
 In particular,
-to get it bring up the GRUB menu on boot and to "save" the last kernel booted, you need to ensure the following two lines are in ``/etc/default/grub`` (using ``sudoedit``):
+to get the system to bring up the GRUB menu on boot and to "save" the last kernel booted, you need to ensure the following two lines are in ``/etc/default/grub`` (using ``sudoedit``):